 What kind of organizations or sports can I be involved in at Wabash?

 Wabash has 70 campus organizations that are entirely student-run and student-funded.
-There are also 11 varsity sports as well as a host of intramural teams that students athletes are encouraged to participate in while at Wabash.
+There are also 11 varsity sports as well as a host of intramural teams that student athletes are encouraged to participate in while at Wabash.

 How are admissions decision made for international students?

 Wabash selects for admission students with a high level of demonstrated intellectual potential and an equally high level of achievements in rigorous academic programs available at their secondary school.
 There are no set numerical cut-offs.
 Admission decisions are made only after thorough reading and discussion of the complete file on record consisting of an application with optional essay, standardized test scores, transcripts from the last four years of education and recommendations.
 If your SAT Critical Reading score is below 500 an essay might be required.